s-stude/learningames/README.md

 Learning Games
 =============

-This repo is for LearningGames project.
+This repo is for Learning Games project.